Multilingual Event Linking to Wikidata: Multilingual Event Linking Dataset

-\paragraph{Wikinews \tikz{\draw[->,blue,very thick] (0pt, 0ex) -- (3ex, 0ex);\draw[->,dashed,red,very thick] (0pt, 1ex) -- (3ex, 1ex);} Wikipedia \tikz{\draw[decorate,decoration={coil,segment length=5pt,amplitude=4pt}] (0pt, .5ex) -- (5ex, .5ex);} Wikidata} To test the out-of-domain generalization of our event linking system, we additionally prepare a small evaluation set based on Wikinews articles.\footnote{\url{https://www.wikinews.org}} Inspired by prior work on multilingual entity linking \cite{botha-etal-2020-entity}, we collect hyperlinks from event mentions in multilingual Wikinews articles to Wikidata.
+\paragraph{Wikinews \tikz{\draw[->,blue,very thick] (0pt, 0ex) -- (3ex, 0ex);\draw[->,dashed,red,very thick] (0pt, 1ex) -- (3ex, 1ex);} Wikidata:} To test the out-of-domain generalization, we additionally prepare a small evaluation set based on Wikinews articles.\footnote{\url{https://www.wikinews.org}} Inspired by prior work on multilingual entity linking \cite{botha-etal-2020-entity}, we collect hyperlinks from event mentions in multilingual Wikinews articles to Wikidata.
 We restrict the set of events to the previously identified 10.9k events from Wikidata (\autoref{tab:dataset_summary}).
-We use \texttt{wikiextractor} tool to collect raw texts from March 2022 dumps of all language Wikinews.
-We then identify hyperlinks to Wikipedia pages or Wikinews categories that describe the events from Wikidata. \autoref{tab:wn_dataset_summary} presents the overall statistics of our Wikinews-based evaluation set.
-This set is much smaller in size compared to Wikipedia-based dataset primarily due to significantly smaller footprint of Wikinews.\footnote{For comparison, English Wikinews contains 21{\sc k} articles while English Wikipedia contains 6.5{\sc m} pages.}
+We again use Wikiextractor tool to collect raw texts from March 2022 dumps of all language Wikinews.
+We identify hyperlinks to Wikipedia pages or Wikinews categories that describe the events from Wikidata.

-Following the taxonomy from \citet{logeswaran-etal-2019-zero}, we present two evaluation settings, cross-domain and zero-shot.
-Cross-domain evaluation gauges model generalization to unseen domains (here: Wikipedia $\rightarrow$ newswire).
-However, some of the events (653/802) in the cross-domain set are previously seen in Wikipedia train set.\footnote{the mention contexts are unseen due to differences in text domain.} Therefore, we also create a zero-shot evaluation task that only includes events from dev and test splits from \autoref{tab:dataset_summary}.
-This zero-shot evaluation set gauges model generalization to unseen domain and unseen events.
+\autoref{tab:wn_dataset_summary} presents the overall statistics of our Wikinews-based evaluation set.
+This set is much smaller in size compared to Wikipedia-based dataset primarily due to significantly smaller footprint of Wikinews.\footnote{For comparison, English Wikinews contains 21{\sc k} articles while English Wikipedia contains 6.5{\sc m} pages.} Following the taxonomy from \citet{logeswaran-etal-2019-zero}, we present two evaluation settings, cross-domain and zero-shot.
+Cross-domain evaluation gauges model generalization to unseen domains (newswire).
+Zero-shot evaluation tests on unseen domain and unseen events.\footnote{we consider dev and test events from \autoref{tab:dataset_summary} as unseen.}

-Wikinews articles typically contain useful meta information such as title and publication date.
-These information helps establish broader context for the event grounding task.
-The titles are written in the same language as the article content and the publication dates typically follow a language-specific regex.\footnote{October 6, 2007 (\emph{English}), 24 de marzo de 2006 (\emph{Spanish}), 20 mai 2007 (French), \begin{CJK}{UTF8}{min}2005年9月1日\end{CJK} (\emph{Japanese/Chinese}) etc.} In the event linking system, we include this meta information along with the document context for the mention.
+Unlike Wikipedia, Wikinews articles contains meta information such as news article title and publication date that help provide broader context for the document.
+In \autoref{sec:evaluation}, we perform ablations studies to see the impact of this meta information.